 - Partial paralysis

 Not every sick fox is rabid – some foxes have mange and are simply desperate and malnourished.
-Regardless, it is better to use caution when any wild animal acts strangely and/or approaches you and let the professionals take care of the situation with the proper precautions in place.
+Regardless, it is better to use caution when any wild animal acts strangely and approaches you and let the professionals take care of the situation with the proper precautions.

 How Often Do Foxes Encounter Humans?